rgovaerts/ulbPolytechAndroidApp/README.md

 ulbPolytechAndroidApp
 =====================

-this is the repository for the non official ulb polytech android app
+This is the repository for the non official ulb polytech android app